 - The landlord should include the deposit as income upon receipt if there is an agreement between the parties to use the deposit or part of it as the final month’s rent.

 Additional Rules & Regulations in Oregon

 Receipt Requirements: Oregon landlords are required to provide a written receipt that outlines the security deposit and any prepaid rent accepted at the beginning of tenancy.

 Security Deposit Holdings in Oregon: Oregon laws do not require landlords to hold security deposits separate from other funds.

 Security Deposit Interest in Oregon: Oregon laws do not require landlords to provide interest on held security deposits.

-Last Month’s Rent Deposit: If the last month’s rent is collected at the beginning of tenancy, the landlord must apply it to the rent due at the time of termination whether it is due to early termination by the landlord or tenant or the end of a lease.
+Last Month’s Rent Deposit: If the landlord collects the last month’s rent at the beginning of tenancy, the landlord must apply it at the time of termination.
 It may not be retained as part of a security deposit but may be used to cover termination due to failure to pay rent.

-New Property Owner’s Responsibility: If the original landlord decides to sell or transfer ownership of the rental property, he or she must either transfer the security deposit to the new owner and notify the tenant of their contact information or return the deposit directly to the tenant and alert the landlord of the return.
+New Property Owner’s Responsibility: If the landlord decides to sell the rental property, the landlord must properly handle the security deposit.
+The landlord may transfer the security deposit to the new owner and notify the tenant of their contact information.
+Otherwise, the landlord may return the deposit directly to the tenant and alert the new landlord of the return.